grpc/proposal/A43-sdk-authorization.md

 	  "required": ["name"]
 	}
   },
-  "description": "AuthorizationPolicy defines which principals are permitted to access which resource.
-Resources are RPC methods"
+  "description": "AuthorizationPolicy defines which principals are permitted to" "access which resource.
+Resources are RPC methods scoped by services.", "type": "object",
-    "scoped by services.",
-  "type": "object",
   "properties": {
 	"name": {
 	  "description": "The name of an authorization policy.
-It is mainly for monitoring and error message generation.", "type": "string",
+It is mainly for" "monitoring and error message generation.",
+	  "type": "string",
 	},
 	"deny_rules": {
       "description": "List of deny rules to match.
-If a request matches any of the deny rules, then it will be denied.
-If none of"
-		"the deny rules matches or there are no deny rules, the allow rules will be evaluated.", "type": "array",
+If a request matches any of the" "deny rules, then it will be denied.
+If none of the deny rules matches or" "there are no deny rules, the allow rules will be evaluated.", "type": "array",
       "items": {
 	    "$ref": "#/definitions/rule",
 	  },
 	},
 	"allow_rules": {
       "description": "List of allow rules to match.
-The allow rules will only be evaluated after the deny rules.
-If a request"
-	    "matches any of the allow rules, then it will allowed.
-If none of the allow rules matches, it will be denied.", "type": "array",
+The allow rules will only be" "evaluated after the deny rules.
+If a request matches any of the allow" "rules, then it will allowed.
+If none of the allow rules matches, it will" "be denied.",
+	  "type": "array",
 	  "items": {
 		"$ref": "#/definitions/rule",